617-coop/617-coop.github.io/README.md

 Operating Agreement [DRAFT]

+ARTICLE 1

-ARTICLE 1  THE SOCIOCRATIC CIRCLE-ORGANIZATION METHOD
+THE SOCIOCRATIC CIRCLE-ORGANIZATION METHOD

 1.1  Organizational Model

-The LLC shall be structured and governed in accordance with the sociocratic Circle-Organization Method, the underlying principles of which are as follows:
+The organization shall be structured and governed in accordance with the sociocratic Circle-Organization Method, the underlying principles of which are as follows:

 1.1.1  The Principle of Consent